MohsenCha/Bit-Manipular/README.md

 # Bit Manipular
-Bit Manipulation Library in C
+Bit Manipulation Library for C

-written using macros and for fast operation, low memory signature, and only one header file
+written using macros for fast operation, low memory signature, and only one header file.